Before you plan your visit, please note that pets are not permitted on the shuttle bus.

-The cost for the shuttle is the same as the regular parking fee and entry fee to Spencer Gorge/Webster Falls, $10 per car for parking and $5 per person admission.
+The cost for the shuttle is included in the regular parking fee and entry fee to Christie Lake Conservation Area, $10 per car for parking and $5 per person wristband admission.
 HCA passholders using the shuttle from Christie Lake will receive admission to the shuttle and Spencer Gorge for the driver and passengers of their vehicle, to a maximum of 6.
 If they are walking into the conservation area, they will receive entry, to a maximum of 6.
 Pass must be presented for entry.
-Your wristband will also give you free access to any Hamilton Conservation Authority conservation area on the day of admission, please note that Confederation Beach Park (Wild Waterworks and Lakeland Pool) is excluded.
+Your wristband will also give you free access to any gated Hamilton Conservation Authority conservation area on the day of admission, please note that Confederation Beach Park (Wild Waterworks and Lakeland Pool) is excluded.

-4. How long does it take to visit Spencer Gorge/Webster Falls?
+4. How long does it take to visit Spencer Gorge Conservation Area?

 Visitors should allow approximately two hours if they would like to see Webster Falls, and shuttle over to see Tew Falls and walk to the peak.
 If you would like to see just Tew Falls and Webster Falls, allow approximately an hour, giving time to take the shuttle between the two areas.
 Please note that good walking or hiking shoes should be worn while exploring the trails.

-Credit card, debit and cash are accepted at the Mizener’s Antiques parking area.
+Credit card, debit and cash are accepted at Christie Lake Conservation Area.

-Shuttles will run approximately every 15 minutes from the parking lot at Mizener’s to Greensville Optimist Park (1st stop).
+Shuttles will run approximately every 15 minutes from Christie Lake.
 Weather or traffic conditions may impact travel times so shuttle times may vary slightly.

-From the parking lot to Greensville Optimist Park (1st stop) should take approximately 15 minutes, which includes time for people to enter and disembark the shuttle.
-It is approximately a 5 minute ride from 1st stop to the 2nd stop at Tew Falls.
-Shuttles departing from Tew Falls return to the parking lot at Mizener’s and should take approximately 15 minutes, which includes time for people to enter and disembark the shuttle.
+From the parking lot to Spencer Gorge Conservation Area should take approximately 15 minutes, which includes time for people to enter and disembark the shuttle.
 Weather or traffic conditions may impact travel times so shuttle times may vary slightly.

-There will be clearly marked locations in Tew Falls and Greensville Optimist Park as well as the parking lot.
-Look for the “Shuttle Bus” sign and line up areas.
+There will be clearly marked locations in Tew Falls and Greensville Optimist Park as well as Christie Lake Conservation Area.
+Look for the “Waterfall Shuttle” sign and line up areas.

 If you lose track of time and miss the last shuttle, you will need to call a local taxi service.
 They are: Hamilton Cab – 905-777-7777, Blue Line – 905-525-0000.

 The shuttle will run on a reduced schedule in inclement weather.
-Should the shuttle service be cancelled, it will be posted on conservationhamilton.ca http://webstersfalls.ca/ and the parking lots will be open at Tew Falls, Webster Falls and Greensville Optimist Park if the shuttle is not operating due to bad weather.
+Should the shuttle service be cancelled, it will be posted on conservationhamilton.ca and Hamilton Conservation Authority's Facebook and Twitter pages.
+Parking lots will be open at Tew Falls, Webster Falls and Greensville Optimist Park if the shuttle is not operating due to bad weather.

 No pets, hard-sided coolers or other large items are permitted.
 Service dogs will be permitted.
 Items that can be held on the lap, no larger than the size of a backpack, will be permitted.
 This is due to both space constraints and safety of all passengers.

 Due to the busy nature of Webster and Tew Falls, conditions are not ideal for picnicking.
-Christie Lake Conservation Area, located at 1000 Highway 5 West, is the perfect spot to enjoy your picnic after your visit to Spencer Gorge/Webster Falls.
-Your wristband will give you free entry into Christie Lake Conservation Area on the day of your visit, as well as Spencer Gorge Conservation Area.
+Christie Lake Conservation Area is the perfect spot to enjoy your picnic after your visit to Spencer Gorge Conservation Area.
+You will have admission for the day to Christie Lake Conservation Area on the day of your visit, as well as Spencer Gorge Conservation Area.

-Access to the water at Spencer Gorge/Webster Falls is not permitted, the creek can have sudden flow changes due to the dam upstream, as well as dangerous currents, slippery rocks and of course, the waterfalls.
-Christie Lake Conservation Area, located at 1000 Highway 5 West, offers a 360-metre sandy beach for swimming.
-Your wristband will give you free entry into Christie Lake Conservation Area on the day of your visit, as well as Spencer Gorge Conservation Area.
+Access to the water at Spencer Gorge Conservation Area is not permitted, the creek can have sudden flow changes due to the dam upstream, as well as dangerous currents, slippery rocks and of course, the waterfalls.
+Christie Lake Conservation Area offers a 360-metre sandy beach for swimming.
+You will have admission for the day to Christie Lake Conservation Area on the day of your visit, as well as Spencer Gorge Conservation Area.

 Visitors must stay on the marked trails at all times.
 Do not climb or otherwise bypass fencing, it is there for your safety.
 Please stay well back from cliff and escarpment edges.
-There is no access down to the gorge at this time.
+There is no access down to the gorge.
 Cycling is not permitted.
 No littering, Please pack out what you pack in and take nothing but pictures.
 No barbeques or radios are permitted.

 As the shuttle is not accessible, visitors with accessible parking permits may park in the Webster Falls lot.
 Please note, this is a natural area with packed earth trails and only a small area of the conservation area is accessible by wheelchairs and other mobility aids.